 Experience the Wonder of the Azores on a Whale and Dolphin Watching Excursion

 The Azores Islands are known for their unparalleled beauty and biodiversity, adored by outdoor adventure enthusiasts and nature lovers alike.
-But what people may not know is that the Azores is also one of the fastest-growing whale watching destinations in the world.
+But what people may not know is that the Azores is also one of the fastest-growing whale-watching destinations in the world.
 Located in the Atlantic Ocean between Portugal and North America, the Azores are a permanent home and natural point of passage to more than 20 different types of whale and dolphin species, making the islands one of the world’s largest whale sanctuaries.
-The Azores’ winning combination of unique volcanic origins, deep waters off the coast, and mild air and sea temperatures from the Gulf Stream make the archipelago the ideal location for visitors to come and spot a wide array of species on a whale watching adventure.
+The Azores’ winning combination of unique volcanic origins, deep waters off the coast, and mild air and sea temperatures from the Gulf Stream makes the archipelago the ideal location for visitors to come and spot a wide array of species on a whale-watching adventure.

-Sperm Whales, Common Dolphins, Bottlenose Dolphins, Atlantic Spotted Dolphin and Risso’s Dolphins all call the Azores home year-round.
-Some other species also pass through the islands during certain seasons, including Pilot Whales and Striped Dolphins, which come around the spring months, and Blue Whales, Minke Whale, Fin Whales and Sei Whales, which pass through during their summer migration.
+Sperm Whales, Common Dolphins, Bottlenose Dolphins, Atlantic Spotted Dolphins, and Risso’s Dolphins all call the Azores home year-round.
+Some other species also pass through the islands during certain seasons, including Pilot Whales and Striped Dolphins, which come around the spring months, and Blue Whales, Minke Whale, Fin Whales, and Sei Whales, which pass through during their summer migration.